-Melatonin and melatonin analogs possess hypnotic properties when injected IV, comparable to the properties of propofol and thiopental, at least in rats (52).
-The electroencephalographic (EEG) effects of IV melatonin resemble the effects of thiopental and propofol (53).
-The melatonin analog 2-bromomelatonin is more potent than melatonin.
-It also renders rats unconscious, with rapid onset and recovery, similar to that observed with propofol (54).
-Low concentrations of 2-bromomelatonin also appear to be analgesic in rats, unlike propofol, which has no analgesic properties.
+2-bromomelatonin is more potent than melatonin.
+It also renders rats unconscious, with rapid onset and recovery, similar to that observed with propofol (52).
+Low concentrations of 2-bromomelatonin also appear to be analgesic in rats, unlike propofol which has no analgesic properties.
+Melatonin anesthesia is apparently reversible with flumazenil (53).
 To date no human data exist on the use of melatonin to induce or maintain anesthesia.